-The Fund manages its net assets attributable to unitholders as capital, notwithstanding that net assets attributable to unitholders are classified as a liability.
-The value of net assets attributable to unitholders can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unitholders.
+The Fund managed its net assets attributable to unitholders as capital, notwithstanding that net assets attributable to unitholders were classified as a liability.
+The value of net assets attributable to unitholders could change significantly on a daily basis as the Fund was subject to daily applications and redemptions at the discretion of unitholders.

-The Fund manages its redemption requirements through maintaining either a level of cash and cash equivalents or borrowing capacity to meet daily operating requirements.
-The Fund's Constitution allows borrowing from its prime broker, Morgan Stanley, to meet operating requirements where needed.
+The Fund managed its redemption requirements through maintaining either a level of cash and cash equivalents or borrowing capacity to meet daily operating requirements.
+The Fund's Constitution allowed borrowing from its prime broker, Morgan Stanley, to meet operating requirements where needed.